mwszekely/preact-prop-helpers/README.md

     const { elementSizeReturn: { getSize }, props } = useElementSize({ onSizeChange: setSize });
     return <div {...props} />
     ```
-* As much as possible, no specific DOM restrictions are imposed and, for hooks with children, those children can be anywhere descendent in the tree (except for `useSortableChildren`, which can be anywhere descendant but must all be contiguous).
+* As much as possible, no specific DOM restrictions are imposed and, for hooks with children (lists, grids, etc.), those children can be anywhere descendent in the tree (except for `useSortableChildren`, which can be anywhere descendant but must all be contiguous).
 Nesting hooks, even of the same type, is also fine.
     *  E.G. `useRovingTabIndex` returns information that you can toss into a `Context` so that each child can call `useRovingTabIndexChild` with that information, and this can happen pretty much anywhere decendent in the DOM that you'd like.
 A child can use `useRovingTabIndex` and `useRovingTabIndexChild` to both be a child that can be tabbed to and have children that can be tabbed to (which is what `useGridNavigation` does).
+* Children provide their data to the parent, never the other way around.
+E.G. `useListNavigation` can filter children, but it doesn't take an array of which children to filter out; each child reports its own status as filtered/unfiltered with, say, a `hidden` prop, and the parent responds to that.
+    * This means that the child data is *always* the single source of truth, and maps nicely to how components are built and diffed.
 * Organizationally, some hooks exist primarily to be used as a part of a larger hook.
 Hooks within the `component-use` folder are generally "ready-to-use" and don't require much passing of parameters back and forth, but are not fully extensible.
 Hooks within `component-detail` are the lower-level building blocks that make up those "ready-to-use" complete hooks, but they're much more time-consuming to use.
     * You can also just copy and paste one of the complete hooks somewhere else and use it as a new building block...
-* Children provide their data to the parent, never the other way around.
-E.G. `useListNavigation` can filter children, but it doesn't take an array of which children to filter out; each child reports its own status as filtered/unfiltered, and the parent responds to that.
-    * This means that the child data is *always* the single source of truth, and maps nicely to how components are built and diffed.
-* Be composable in predictable and obvious ways, because there are a lot of intertwined dependencies:
+* Hooks composable in predictable and obvious ways, because there are a lot of intertwined dependencies:
     * A hook, `useFoo`, will always take paramaters like `{ fooParameters: {...} }`.
         * E.G. `useElementRef({ elementRefParameters: { onMount: ... } })`
     * A hook, `useFoo`, will always return objects like `{ fooReturn: { ... } }`
         * E.G. `const { refElementReturn: { getElement } } = useElementRef(...)`
-    * A hook, `useFoo` may also return `{ props: {...} }` or, rarely, `{ propsStable: {...} }`.
+    * A hook, `useFoo` may also return `{ props: {...} }` or, instead rarely, `{ propsStable: {...} }`.
 These must be spread onto the element you're rendering, or the hook will not function (see `useMergedProps` if you need to use other props in addition to the returned props).
         * E.G. `const { propsStable } = useElementRef(...)`, then `<div {...propsStable} />`
     * A hook, `useFoo` may also return `{ context: { ... } }` that children rely on.
         1. E.G. Parent calls `const { context } = useFoo(...);`
         1. Parent renders `<MyContext.Provider value={context}>{children}</MyContext.Provider>`
         1. Then child calls `useFooChild({ context: useContext(MyContext), fooChildParameters: {...} })`
-    * When hooks are nested:
+    * When hooks themselves use other hooks:
         * If `useFoo` calls `useBar` directly, then it will take parameters like `{ fooParameters: {...}, barParameters: {...} }` and return objects like `{ fooReturn: {...}, barReturn: {...} }`.
-This is the most common case.
-        * If `useFoo` relies on `useBar` (but doesn't call it itself!), then it will take parameters like `{ fooParameters: { ... }, barReturn: { ... } }`.
-This is less common and usually for performance (many, many hooks rely on `elementRefReturn.getElement`)
+        * If `useFoo` relies on `useBar` (but doesn't call it itself!), then will do one of the following:
+            * Take parameters like `{ fooParameters: { ... }, barReturn: { ... } }`, if it needs the return value of `useBar`.
+            * Return values like `{ fooReturn: { ... }, barParameters: { ... } }`, if it needs `useBar` to be called with specific parameters in order to function (usually callbacks).
+        * (The difference between those two is usually based on performance -- many, many hooks rely on `elementRefReturn.getElement`, for example, so the latter pattern allows us to just call `useRefElement` once and pass the result around to whoever needs it)
         * If `useFoo` and `useBar` both return a top-level `props`, they will be merged into one.
         * If `useFoo` and `useBar` both return a top-level `context`, they will be merged into one.
         * Occasionally, `props` or `context` may be suffixed with the specific role they refer to:
             * `useRandomId` returns `propsSource` and `propsReferencer` (and no `props`).

-These rules should ideally make swizzling all these different parameters back and forth as foolproof as possible:

-The name (Preact Prop Helpers) comes from the fact that most of these hooks require modifying the props that were going to be passed to an element in order to function (generally just the `ref` on those props, but still).
-It's since grown in scope to include a bunch of general helper hooks as well (like `useAsync`), but `useMergedProps` truly was the core at one point.

 ## Summary of available hooks